Date: 07/24/19; Version 15

 Read the picture in.
 The way you do this depends on your source.
 Get your image into RGB mode.

 Straighten your picture.
 I often have trouble keeping the horizon level.
 The Filter/Lens Correction filter in CS5 has a quick way to straighten pictures.
 Just draw along a line in your picture and the whole image will be rotated to make it horizontal or vertical.
 By selecting "Custom" you can also cure various kinds of distortion.
-You can teach Lens Correction about your lens, and it will correct pincushion/barrel distortion at different focal length settings.
+You can teach Lens Correction about your lens, and it will automatically correct pincushion/barrel distortion at different focal length settings.

 Crop your picture to focus on its strong points with the Crop tool.
 I had to crop the example image because the PhotoCD image had fuzzy edges.

 The Image/Adjust/Curves control can adjust levels and contrast, either for all colors or for a single color.
 Anything you can do in Levels, you can do in Curves, plus a whole lot more.